nosas/blog/toonvision/classification/article.md

 </figure>

 How the objects are labeled - how the bounding boxes are drawn - determines how the object will be extracted from the image.
-It's important to draw bounding boxes such that the entity is snugly contained within the bounding box.
+It's crucial to draw bounding boxes such that the entity is snugly contained within the bounding box.
 Furthermore, we must exclude entity nametags in the bounding box because the classifier will learn to "cheat" by identifying objects from their nametag rather than features of the entity itself.

 ### Data extraction